jmullins62/Analyzing-Customer-Behavior-in-an-E-commerce-Dataset/README.md

 Data Visualization: Informative and visually appealing plots have been created to communicate the findings effectively.
 Actionable Insights: Key findings have been summarized and actionable insights for the e-commerce business have been provided.
 Strategies have been suggested to increase customer retention, improve sales, or enhance customer experience.

+Note: The dataset is in a zip file due to the size limitation in Git Hub.